-Our analysis is based on the 17 ESSA consolidated state plans submitted to USED for review and approval, a process that is still under way.
-States will likely revise their plans up to and even after they receive approval, as they move into the implementation phase.
+Our analysis is based on the 51 ESSA consolidated state plans submitted to USED for review and approval, a process that is still under way.
+States will likely revise their plans up to and even after they receive approval, as they move into the implementation phase; this analysis reflects only the initial plans submitted by each state.
 Some states may be planning to develop and implement other promising practices in the ESSA evidence leverage points areas described below but chose not to describe those efforts in their consolidated state plans.
-In fact, of the 13 opportunities outlined, states are no longer required to explicitly address five of them (Leverage Points 1-5) as a result of the state plan template having been revised in April 2017, although we were pleased to see that many states nonetheless included plans related to these leverage points.
+In fact, of the 13 opportunities outlined, states were no longer required to explicitly address five of them (Leverage Points 1-5) as a result of the state plan template having been revised in April 2017, although we were pleased to see that many states nonetheless included plans related to these leverage points.